Mulitas (Carne Asada/Birria/Carnitas/Pollo Asado)

 Mulitas de Carnitas

-The Carnitas Mulita is “probably” the easiest version to make as it utilizes the Instant Pot (or Slow Cooker Carnitas) to make the meat and the ingredient list is relatively short for a Mexican recipe.
+The Carnitas Mulita is “probably” the easiest version to make as it uses the Slow Cooker Carnitas and carnitas seasoning to make the meat and the ingredient list is relatively short for a Mexican recipe.

 Topping Ideas